cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 </pre>

 #### MS.AAD.3.3v1 Instructions
-If phishing-resistant MFA has not been deployed yet and Microsoft Authenticator is in use, configure Authenticator to display context information to users when they log in.
+If Microsoft Authenticator is in use, configure Authenticator to display context information to users when they log in.

 1. In **Microsoft Entra admin center**, click **Security > Authentication methods > Microsoft Authenticator**.
 2. Click the **Configure** tab.